Omegapoint/upload-compliance-state-action/README.md

 1. Add a field in the ResponseBody.
 2. Implement a method in the ResponseBodyBuilder to add the value to the ResponseBody.
 3. Add your newly created method to the method chain in the BodyBuilder under ResponseBodyBuilder.

+## Creating a release for the action
+At cydig, we follow [Semantic Versioning](https://semver.org/) for our action releases.
+Practically, this means that when you're developing and creating a pull request (PR), you can assign one of three labels to the PR: Major, Minor, or Patch.
+These labels correspond to version numbers in the format vX.Y.Z, where X is the major version, Y is the minor version, and Z is the patch version.For example, if you add the "Patch" label to your PR, and it's approved and merged, a workflow will automatically run to create a release for the action.
+Here's an illustration of how the version number would change before and after the PR:
+* Version before PR: v1.0.1
+* Version after PR: v1.0.2